NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/RPi-OS-Lite-Headless/index.md

 >  If you have never opened terminal before - I find the simplest way is to  hold the command key down and press the spacebar.
 This brings up Spotlight - which is a search bar: type "terminal" and hit return.
 A terminal window will open.
 It should look like this.
 ![mac terminal window](./openterminal.png)

 > Note the % at the end of the last line in the terminal.
 This is called the prompt.
 This is where you enter the commands.
-Later you will open a terminal window on the Raspberry PI - it will be simillar, but the prompt will be a $ sign.
+Later you will open a terminal window on the Raspberry PI - it will be similar, but the prompt will be a $ sign.
 It's a simple way to find out if you are working on the mac in terminal or on the Raspberry Pi: the prompt is different.
 4. At the prompt (%) - type the following to navigate to the SD card:
 ```
 cd /volumes/boot